aiblocks/.github/CONTRIBUTING.md

 ## Submitting Changes

 * [Sign the Contributor License Agreement][cla].
-* All content, comments, and pull requests must follow the [Stellar Community Guidelines][community-guidelines] and [Code of Conduct][coc]
+* All content, comments, and pull requests must follow the [AiBlocks Community Guidelines][community-guidelines] and [Code of Conduct][coc]
 * Push your changes to a topic branch in your fork of the repository.
-* Submit a pull request to the [docs repository](https://github.com/stellar/docs) in the Stellar organization.
+* Submit a pull request to the [docs repository](https://github.com/aiblocks/docs) in the AiBlocks organization.
   * Include a descriptive [commit message][commit-msg].
   * Changes contributed via pull request should focus on a single issue at a time.